top of page

 CLIMATE

-Extreme natural weather events are occurring at an accelerated rate, with each event proving to be more impactful than the last.
+As the global average temperature continues to steadily rise, extreme natural weather events are occurring at an accelerated rate, with each event proving to be more impactful than the last.

 Macro Conclusion_Climate Crisis.png